-As mentioned previously, BOPPP has incorporated a Qualitative Research component into the Protocol to understand the barriers and enablers of trial recruitment at two levels (i) patient level, (ii) research site level.
+BOPPP has incorporated a Qualitative Research component into the protocol to understand the barriers and enablers of trial recruitment at two levels (i) patient level, (ii) research site level.
 Please see section 5.10.
-"Qualitative Interviews" for further details.
+"Qualitative Interviews" further

 5.5.
-Week 1 Visit (dose titration)
+Week 1 visit (dose titration)

-A one-week visit will be conducted by research nurses focussed on trial medication up titration.
-At that visit research nurses will take a routine history for any adverse events experienced since commencement of trial medication.
+A one-week visit will be conducted by research nurses or practitioners focussed on trial medication up titration.
+At that visit, routine history will be taken for any adverse events experienced since commencement of trial medication.
 Particular attention will be placed on the following symptoms, as experience of any of these will affect trial drug dose modification: collapse, palpitations, chest pain, rash and erectile dysfunction in males.
 A focussed set of observations (heart rate and blood pressure) will be taken.
-Trial drug modifications / dose titration will be done following the criteria outlined in Appendix 2 as well as recording of concomitant medications and pill count.
+Trial drug modifications / dose notes.